 Award winning.
 My final words on this … honest

 Ultimately, the real award is helping clients achieve their goals and seeing people who have put their faith in you become successful.
-As Bridget Kearns, Talent Director at Hastings Direct describes it “Hastings Direct and That Little Agency make a fantastic partnership.
+As Bridget Kearns, former Talent Director at Hastings Direct describes it “Hastings Direct and That Little Agency make a fantastic partnership.
 They are great ambassadors for the work we do and have effectively and creatively brought to life our employer proposition.
 We are delighted with our award-winning employer brand.”

 Personally, I believe the very best work is a combination of a great initial idea, a bunch of talented people who all want to deliver something special, and a brave and ambitious client.
 And if we can have some fun delivering it, all the better.
 And remember, not all work can or will win awards, some of it will just be well thought out, highly targeted and ultimately effective pieces of employer marketing.
 You don’t always need a gong to tell you that.